Glastonbury Festival: 2000s

+There was no festival in 2006.
 Glastonbury 2007 (20–24 June) was headlined by Arctic Monkeys, The Killers, and The Who on Friday, Saturday and Sunday, respectively.
 Dame Shirley Bassey was also featured.
-In 2007, over 700 acts played on over 80 stages and the capacity expanded by 20,000 to 177,000.
+In 2007, over 700 acts played on more than 80 stages and the capacity expanded by 20,000 to 177,000.
 This was the first year that "The Park" area opened.
 Designed by Emily Eavis, its main stage featured extra sets by several artists playing on the main stages including Spinal Tap, Pete Doherty and Gruff Rhys, whilst the BBC launched their new "Introducing" stage in the area.
 The festival had the largest attendance since the construction of the security fence, and the largest legitimate attendance to date: ticket allocation was raised by 27,500 to 137,500, which were charged at £145 and sold out in 1 hour 45 minutes.
 As an extra precaution against touts (scalpers), purchasers had to pre-register, including submission of a passport photo which was security printed into the ticket.
 Continued periods of rain throughout much of the festival caused muddy conditions, though without the flooding of 2005, in part due to the new £750,000 flood defences.
-However this constant rain made the general conditions within the site worse than 2 years before and more like the mud plains of 1998.
-It was difficult to find anywhere to sit down that had not turned to mud and key choke points, such as the thoroughfare at the front right of the Pyramid stage, turned into a quagmire.
+However, this constant rain made the general conditions within the site worse than 2 years before and more like the mud plains of 1998.
+It was difficult to find anywhere to sit down that had not turned to mud and key choke points, such as the thoroughfare at the front right of the Pyramid Stage, turned into a quagmire.
 Muddy conditions on the temporary roads on the periphery of the site led to delays for people leaving the site.

-On 25 June, when the vast majority of festival goers were attempting to leave the festival, cars in the western car parks took over nine hours to exit the site.
+On 25 June, when the vast majority of festival goers were attempting to leave the festival, cars in the western car parks took more than nine hours to exit the site.
 There was no stewarding provision in these areas, no information was disseminated regarding the delays, no organised marshalling of traffic was undertaken by the festival organisers, and no provision of drinking water was made to people stranded in their vehicles.
 Verbal and physical violence was witnessed between festival goers.
 When cars were finally allowed to leave the site the surrounding roads were found to be clear.
 Reported crime was down from 2005 but the number of arrests were "well up", after a proactive operation of the police and security on site.
 There were 236 reported crimes, down from 267 in 2005; of these, 158 were drug related (183 in 2005).
 1,200 people required medical aid with 32 hospitalised, most of which were accidents caused by the mud.
 There was one fatality: a West Midlands man found unconscious early on the Saturday morning died in Yeovil District Hospital of a suspected drugs overdose.